Gaoligongia

-Gymnodiptychus integrigymnatus is a species of cyprinid in the genus Gymnodiptychus.
-It lives in the Longchuanjiang River in Tengchong, Yunnan, China and has a maximum length of 12.9 cm.
+Gaoligongia is a monotypic genus of cyprinid in the family Schizopygopsinae.
+The only species is Gaoligongia integrigymnatus.
+It is endemic to Gaoligong Mountain where it lives in the Irrawaddy River basin (Longchuanjiang and Dayingjiang Rivers) as well as the Nujiang River in Tengchong, Yunnan, China and has a maximum length of 12.9 cm.
+The genus was erected in 2026.